 The story hinges on An Imperial Affliction, a book that Hazel considers to be the only account of dying from cancer with which she can relate.
 To express his love for Hazel, Gus arranges for the two of them to visit author Peter Van Houten (Willem Dafoe) in Amsterdam so that Hazel can ask him about the ending, and ‘the end’.
 Hazel’s obliging parents insist on chaperoning, but Amsterdam turns out to be the closest the two will come to a honeymoon.

-No thanks to Peter Van Houton.
-He turns out to be an inhospitable, bitter drunk whose secretary invited the young couple and paid for their gourmet dinner.
-Van Houton is not really nasty, he simply deals with pain differently, but Hazel cannot know that.
-She is so resentful that she never forgives Van Houton, cutting him off and dismissing him when he improbably flies to Indiana to answer her questions about the book.
+No thanks to Peter Van Houten.
+He turns out to be an inhospitable, bitter drunk whose secretary (Lotte Verbeek) invited the young couple and paid for their gourmet dinner.
+In fact Van Houten is not really nasty, he simply deals with pain differently, but Hazel cannot know that.
+She is so resentful that she never forgives Van Houten, cutting him off and dismissing him when he improbably flies to Indiana to answer her questions about the book.

 Just when things are looking up, the film turns more mawkish with mutual friend Isaac (Mat Wolff) going blind – I am not making it up – and some more bad news for Gus.
 Curiously, the redemptive visit from Van Houten serves no purpose.
 Hazel stubbornly, and rather annoyingly, refuses to listen to him; and, despite having flown thousands of miles to read a eulogy that he helped write, he never does.

-What saves The Fault in our Stars, which seems to contradict the famous line from Shakespeare’s Julius Caesar, is Elgort’s terrific, breakthrough performance and the chemistry between him and Woodley.
+What saves The Fault in our Stars, which seems to contradict the famous line from Shakespeare’s Julius Caesar, is Elgort’s terrific, breakthrough performance and the chemistry between him and Woodley (also talented).
 Elgort, Woodley and their audience’s unquenchable thirst for tales of doomed love have already made the film a box office hit.